BobHuangNCREETW/RadiationPatternCodebyRayTracingin1-DVs/README.md

   1. use [make_1DMOD.m] to construct velocity grid model (ex.
 MOD_CWB1D)

-  2. use fortran code [pbr] to calculate ray path for S wave (code is modified from Tsai, 2015) format of input is (pbr  EventLongitude EventLatitude EventDepth StaLongitude StaLatitude StaDepth), StaDepth det on -200 meter depth to prevent out of velocity model output is 'out_route_P' and 'out_route_S' for P and S wave (they are almost the same if the velocity structure is consistent output format including 6 lines as line 1:n_route (how many route points) ,s_treval_time (in total), 2:source [Lat] [Lon] [Dep],
+  2. use fortran code [pbr] to calculate ray path for S wave (code is modified from Tsai, 2015) format of input is (pbr  EventLongitude EventLatitude EventDepth StaLongitude StaLatitude StaDepth), StaDepth set on -200 meter depth to prevent out of velocity model output is 'out_route_P' and 'out_route_S' for P and S wave (they are almost the same if the velocity structure is consistent output format including 6 lines as line 1:n_route (how many route points) ,s_treval_time (in total), 2:source [Lat] [Lon] [Dep],